realjanpaulus/clusterpoems/README.md

-# clustering
+# Clustering poems

 Clustering files for the course "Clustering" at the Julius-Maximilians University Würzburg, SS20.
+In a series of experiments it was to be examined whether literary epochs were recognizable within a poetry corpus.

 ## Project structure